 TIP: When choosing a sweetener to use, consider the size of the granules.
 Some sweeteners may not dissolve readily in the dressing and give a slight grainy texture.
 Using a powdered sweetener may be a better option.

-Is cabbage fodmap friendly?
+Is cabbage low-FODMAP?

 Monash University has tested several varieties of cabbage and found that green and red cabbage are low-FODMAP in serving sizes of less than ¾ cup.
 So, this is great news for cabbage lovers on a low-FODMAP diet!
-This recipe is made with a low-FODMAP salad dressing, so enjoy your coleslaw – just don’t go overboard on portion size and use a mayonnaise that suitable for a low-FODMAP diet.
+This recipe is made with a low-FODMAP salad dressing, so enjoy your coleslaw – just don’t go overboard on portion size and use a mayonnaise that's suitable for a low-FODMAP diet.

 Keep in mind that cruciferous vegetables like cabbage contain an indigestible sugar called raffinose that may cause some digestive upset, especially for people with IBS or IBD.